vladbarosan/func-go/README.md

 - You can use any dependencies you want in your app since they'll be compiled into the built binary.
 - Structs in the function signature are initialized based on properties in the incoming event and specifications in function.json.
 In the example signature of `func Run(ctx azfunc.Context, req *http.Request) User`; `ctx azfunc.Context`, `req *http.Request` and `User` are automatically bound to incoming and outgoing message properties.
 Properties received from the GRPC channel are bound to properties on the Go structs, and any Go struct with the named properties can be used; that is, there's nothing special about the default types provided in package azfunc.
 This is illustrated by the returned `User` struct in the example.
 - **Properties are bound to parameters based on the name of the parameter!
 You can change the order, but the name has to be consistent with the name of the binding defined in `function.json`!**
 - You can specify a named return type, which then needs to match an output binding in `function.json`.
 Alternatively, you can have 1 unnamed return type which will match the special `$return` binding.
 - You can also have an optional `error` return (named or anonymous) value to signal that the function execution failed for whatever reason.
-- Having pointer types is preferred, but you can also have parameters and return values as non-pointer types for your functions!
+- Having pointer types is preferred, but you can also have parameters and return values as non-pointer types for your functions.

 ## Disclaimer